I Want To...

 - Whether the activity is necessary to allow a public health authority to identify, monitor, assess, or investigate potential public health signals, onset of disease outbreaks, or conditions of public health importance.
 (Note: It is unlikely that an activity meeting the definition of “clinical trial” would fall into this category.)

-- Whether there a direct link between the surveillance activity and the decision-making and action by a public health authority.
+- Whether there is a direct link between the surveillance activity and the decision-making and action by a public health authority.

 - Whether the activity will be conducted by a public health authority [e.g. the public health authority will participate directly in the collection, testing, analysis or use of the information/biospecimens].